Rapid Recap: We'll take our chances with Deuce in space

 DEFENSIVE OBSERVATIONS

-When the defense speaks about Martinez, they glow about their counterpart and teammate on the other side of the ball.
-And often times, they specifically point out how he is so good at manipulating them with their eyes.
+When the defense speaks about Martinez, they glow about their teammate on the other side of the ball.
+Often times they specifically point out how he is so good at manipulating them with their eyes.

-The former Husker has been using his eyes to move defenders around quite a bit during fall camp, and that will only prove to be a great tool to have for the defense when preparing for other teams.
+The former Husker has been using his eyes to move defenders around a lot during fall camp.
+That will only prove to be a great tool to have for the defense when preparing for other teams.

 They will face other quarterbacks that love to do that as well and have that trait in their arsenal.

-And if the Wildcat quarterback truly is excellent using his eyes to trick defenders and manipulating them enough to scheme a way to unload the ball, that forces defenders to communicate much more to counter it.
+If the Wildcat quarterback truly is excellent using his eyes to manipulate defenders and unload the football to open receivers, that forces defenders to communicate much more to counter it.

-A lot of the issues last year pertained to communication and practicing versus Martinez every day can only improve that facet.
+A lot of the issues last year pertained to communication.
+Practicing versus Martinez every day can only improve that facet.